Choosing the right carpenter

 Choose someone with lots of specific experience

-Tradesmen may advertise themselves as joiners, carpenters, or in some circumstances, cabinet makers.
+Tradespeople may advertise themselves as joiners, carpenters, or in some circumstances, cabinet makers.
 Although these professions overlap, and are all about working with wood, there are differences.
 Traditionally, a joiner creates the wooden structures for a house, such as window frames, doors and staircases, working on them off-site.
 A carpenter is someone who installs these elements, and works to repair and maintain them.
 A cabinet maker is typically seen as a more skilled role, working on fine furniture and other woodwork.
-Many tradesmen will have the skills to work as joiners and carpenters, while larger firms will often employ both specialties.
+Many tradespeople will have the skills to work as joiners and carpenters, while larger firms will often employ both specialities.

 Trevor Diamond, of TD Joinery, has been a joiner for 17 years and has over 220 positive feedback ratings on MyBuilder.
 He explains: